 CRD(LEGAL) - INSURANCE AND ANNUITIES MANAGEMENT: HEALTH AND LIFE INSURANCE

-Each ESC shall participate in the uniform group coverage program established under Insurance Code Chapter 1579 (TRS-ActiveCare).
-Insurance Code 1579.151
+"Program" means the uniform group coverage program established under Insurance Code Chapter 1579 (TRS-ActiveCare).

 Certain Part-Time Employees

-- Is currently employed by an ESC for ten hours or more each week;
+- Is currently employed by a district for ten hours or more each week;

 - Is employed in a position that is not eligible for membership in TRS or is not eligible for membership in TRS because of a service or disability retirement; and